DevExpress/devextreme-documentation/api-reference/10 UI Components/dxTabs/1 Configuration/scrollingEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an end-user can scroll tabs.
+Specifies whether or not an end user can scroll tabs.

 ---